World Models

 - How do world models handle novel objects and materials not seen during training?

-- What is the right architecture for world models — pixel-level prediction, abstract state spaces, or hybrid approaches?
+- What is the right architecture for world models — JEPA (abstract), generative (pixel), or hybrid (LeWM, StructVLA)?

 Related Concepts